 International Pediatric Program

-50-60% of children in developing countries will die within two years of becoming blind, usually due to injury or neglect.
+- 50-60% of children in developing countries will die within two years of becoming blind, usually due to injury or neglect.

-Within eye care there is one problem that indiscriminately effects both developed and developing countries alike: childhood avoidable visual impairment (AVI).
-While in developing countries cases of childhood blindness are more common, children around the world are affected by refractive errors.
-One of the most important factors in combatting childhood blindness and AVI is screening.
-Regular, and early, school screening programs can help identify AVI before it can severely effect a child’s education.
-Without early identification and proper treatment, many visually impaired children often perform poorly in school, in some cases causing them to drop out or be removed from school.
+Within eye care there is one problem that affects countries of all income levels: avoidable childhood blindness.
+While in low-income countries cases of childhood blindness are more common, children around the world are affected by refractive errors, or the simple need for corrective glasses.
+Regular and early school screening programs are one of the most effective ways to combat childhood blindness and can help identify refractive errors and eye conditions before they severely affect a child’s education.
+Without early identification and proper treatment, visually impaired children often perform poorly in school, in some cases causing them to drop out or be removed from school.
 Most eye problems are correctable and curable if caught by the age of five or six.

 Child Surgeries Supported